 If you’re not happy with the service you have received from the police, the NSW Police Force has an internal complaints process.
 For more information please visit the NSW Police website.

 We can help you report an incident to police.
 For more information, please contact your nearest ACON office.

-We provide confidential fee-based short term counselling (up to 12 sessions) for LGBTI people seeking support in relation to their mental health and wellbeing.
-Volunteer counsellors use a solutions focussed model and a range of therapeutic approaches to better equip people to deal with life’s challenges.
+We provide confidential fee-based short term counselling (up to 12 sessions) for LGBTIQ people seeking support in relation to their mental health and wellbeing.
+Volunteer counsellors use a solutions focused model and a range of therapeutic approaches to better equip people to deal with life’s challenges.

 Fees for this service are negotiated according to individual circumstances, and priority is given to people on low incomes or with limited options.

 LGBTIQ counselling in Sydney is available Tues and Thurs evenings.
 For appointment options in regional NSW please contact the relevant office.